Avaiga/taipy-doc/docs/manuals/core/basic_examples/index.md

 ## Running Core service

-Running Taipy Core as a service allow Taipy to set up all necessary variables to use Core functionalities.
+Running Taipy Core as a service allows Taipy to set up all necessary variables to use Core functionalities.

 ``` python linenums="1"
 from taipy import Core